2022 Monaco Grand Prix: Practice

-Three free practice sessions were scheduled per the sport's regulations.
+Three free practice sessions were held per the sport's regulations.
 In defiance of Monaco tradition, for the first time the first two sessions were not held on Thursday but on Friday, in balance with the other Grand Prix weekends during the season.
 The first two practice sessions took place at 14:00 and 17:00 local time (UTC+02:00), respectively, on 27 May.
 Charles Leclerc led both sessions, ahead of Sergio Pérez and Carlos Sainz Jr. in the first session, and ahead of Sainz and Pérez in the second session.
 Both sessions also had one red flag each; in the first session, it was after Mick Schumacher stopped by the pit lane with a gearbox issue, while Daniel Ricciardo had a crash in the second session.
 The final session took place on 28 May, 13:00 local time, ahead of the qualifying practice session.
 Pèrez was the fastest ahead of Leclerc and Sainz.